AmyJDavis/Mexican_wolf_pop_model/README.md

 1. Save both R scrips and the data file in the same working directory (or modify the location of the wolf_pop_MCMC.R on Line 12).
 2. Ensure you have all of the packages loaded on your machine (from both scripts).
 3. If using your own data, Change the name of your data set on Line 15.
+Otherwise, process the data on lines 18-24.
-4. Set the design matrices for mortality, reproduction, and proportion mortality on Lines 28-30.
+4. Set the design matrices for mortality, reproduction, and proportion mortality on Lines 36-38.
 These can be modified to compare other covariate structures than the one shown here.
-5. Change the number of MCMC iterations you would like to use (Line 22).
+5. Change the number of MCMC iterations you would like to use (Line 30).
-6. The tuning parameters may need to be changed to fit your data better (Lines 19-21).
+6. The tuning parameters may need to be changed to fit your data better (Lines 27-29).
-7. If the different mortality types have a different probability of going unobserved then change the 'mortmis' vector on Line 24.
+7. If the different mortality types have a different probability of going unobserved then change the 'mortmis' vector on Line 32.
-8. The code to run the MCMC is on Lines 34-36.
+8. The code to run the MCMC is on Lines 42-44.

 ## Model output